 RVAP offers volunteer positions in direct service (in person and crisis line advocacy), prevention (UI campus or Johnson County community), our rural service area (Cedar, Iowa, Des Moines, Henry, Lee, Washington, & Van Buren Counties), and in our Queer Health Advocates Program (which has a separate application).
 Our volunteers are integral to the work that we do.
 They respond to survivors in hospitals and police stations, answer crisis lines, facilitate workshops on campus, and teach in middle schools and high schools.
 Volunteers begin by specializing in one area and attend the respective training.

 If you have questions or want more information, call RVAP and speak with a staff member 319-335-6001.

 Our current volunteers can check this space for upcoming meeting dates, featured volunteers, events, and updates.Learn More

 Volunteer Training Dates

-TrainingRVAP has three different volunteer training tracks: Direct-Service (in-person advocacy), Prevention Education (University of Iowa & K-12 / community), and Rural Based (volunteering in Cedar, Iowa, Des Moines, Henry, Lee, Washington, & Van Buren Counties), and the Queer Health Advocates track.Learn More
+TrainingRVAP has four different volunteer training tracks: Direct-Service (in-person advocacy), Prevention Education (University of Iowa & K-12 / community), Rural (volunteering in Cedar, Iowa, Des Moines, Henry, Lee, Washington, & Van Buren Counties), and the Queer Health Advocates track.Learn More

 Queer Health Advocates